deschafer/SpaceGamePrelim/README.md

 * Added the concept of reduced textures
 * Added the concept of texture groups

-*Below are some image of the current room generation
+*Below are some images of the current room generation

 ![alt-text](https://raw.githubusercontent.com/deschafer/SpaceGamePrelim/master/Presentation/room1.jpg "Room 1")